Story and photographs by Derek Cadzow. Printed in the September/October, 2006, issue of Cary Magazine. Reprinted here with permission.

 Nowadays, wild orchids are protected by international and national legislation.

 For those who’d rather buy than grow, there are two general choices: those that are terrestrial (grow in the ground) and those that use other structures for physical support (epiphytes grow on other plants, mostly trees, and lithophytes grow naturally on rocks or rocky soil).

 For a first-time buyer, Stanton suggests a Phalaenopsis, which likes the same tem- perature as people do, or Dendrobiums, because they are rugged.

 The Orchid Trail provides advice on growing and fertilizing all kinds of orchids, what kind of light is best and how to avoid pests.
 “Generally, orchids are not heavy feeders and don’t require a lot of care, so they can easily be given too much water or fertilizer,” he said.

-If you’d like to know more, you can contact The Orchid Trail or attend gatherings of the local Triangle Orchid Society, which meets at Duke Gardens on the second Monday of each month.
+If you’d like to know more about orchids, you can contact Riverwood Orchids Farm or attend gatherings of the local Triangle Orchid Society, which meets at JC Raulston Arboretum in Raleigh, NC, on the second Monday of each month.
 They have big show tables, people who can tell you about the orchids on show, and guest speakers.
-The group tends to target its information more to beginners, so the information is useful to a broad audience.
+The group tends to target its information to beginners, so that the information is useful to a broad audience.